thortiede/PeCaX-docker/README.md

 ./sbml4j_setup.sh -b pecax_base
 ```

-This will create two '.dump' files in the **db_backup* folder containing the database backup you just created.
+This will create two '.dump' files in the **db_backups** folder containing the database backup you just created.

 ### 10. Restoring the state of the database
 You can revert your database back to the previously saved state by using: